VLOrozco/Mobile-first-Maker-pre-launch-landing-page/README.md

 - HTML5
 - CSS
 - CSS Flexbox
-- JavaScript Form | Email Validation
+- JavaScript | Form : Email Validation
 - Mobile-first workflow

 ---

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [W3schools | JS | HTML DOM css](https://www.w3schools.com/js/js_htmldom_css.asp) - This resource provided the format for changing the style of a property in the DOM.

-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [W3schools | JS | match() method](https://www.w3schools.com/jsref/jsref_match.asp) - This resource helped with email validation and checking if the client input was empty.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- [StackOverflow | JS | validation for empty input field](https://stackoverflow.com/questions/3937513/javascript-validation-for-empty-input-field) - This resource helped with creating a function to check if the client input is empty.

 ---
 ## Author